Carson City dime

-was a one day minting of dimes that took place that year.
-Coins from that mint are highly sought after.
+Coins from that minting are sought after because that was the only day of minting dimes at that mint for that entire year.
 The buyer, whose name has not been disclosed, paid only $1.6 million for the actual dime, the rest of the money spent comes from having to pay a buyer's fee.

 Brian Kendrella of the Spectrum Group, who did the bidding for the anonymous buyer, told the Inquirer "It's not rare, it's not scarce (but) it's unique.
 And it's pretty much immaculate."

-The now 1.84 million dollar coin - which amounts to 18,400,000 ten cent coins - was auctioned off at the American Numismatic
+The $1.84 million coin - that's 18,400,000 dimes - was auctioned off at the American Numismatic

 Association convention in the Philadelphia Convention Center.
 'Numismatics' are people who study and collect rare coins.